 Next, focus on writing better job descriptions.
 We’ve written about them before and we cannot stress how important they are to hiring.
 Often times, people who write them are HR managers and recruiters who know little to nothing about the position.
 The job descriptions end up botched, but managers still grade employee performance based on them.
 Instead, get insights from the managers to ensure job descriptions reflect real performance and not made-up HR jargon.

 Once you’ve got that part done, think of hiring internally.
 Instead of finding a new person to get the job done, invest in your employees’ development.
-A bit more time and money pays off in the long run.
+A bit more time and money pay off in the long run.
 As studies have shown, candidates hired internally are up to 18 times more productive and 50% cheaper to hire compared to those hired externally.

 Finally, track your progress.
 If you’ve already determined your goals, it’s only reasonable to make sure that you are sticking to them.
-Hard data is hard to beat and it makes managers happy, so make sure to follow a determined set of hiring metrics as part your talent management initiative.
+Hard data is hard to beat and it makes managers happy, so make sure to follow a determined set of hiring metrics as part of your talent management initiative.

 Talent management should be a part of any company’s HR strategy, no matter how big or small.
 Even if don’t have an HR department, by employing your managers, setting goals and tracking your progress, paying attention to your job descriptions and hiring internally, you can create a talent management pipe that will ensure hiring excellent new talent and retaining great employees in your company.